noman-land/transcript.fish/README.md

 # transcript.fish

-No Such Thing As A Fish episode transcripts.
+Unofficial No Such Thing As A Fish episode transcripts.

 ## Running webapp locally